4Subsea/waveresponse-python/docs/user_guide/index.rst

 ==========

-This user guide will introduce some :ref:`concepts and utilities <concepts-utilities>` that can be handy when working with 2-D wave spectra and RAOs.
+This user guide will introduce some :ref:`concepts and utilities <concepts-utilities>` that can be handy when working with 2-D wave spectra and RAOs in Python.
 Then, it will show how to :ref:`calculate response <calculate-response>` using ``waveresponse``.

 .. toctree::
    :maxdepth: 2